mohankumar443/expense-tracker/backend/src/main/resources/SNAPSHOTS_README.md

 3. Update the `snapshotDate`
 4. Update all account balances
 5. Recalculate totals
+6. Add the new filename to the `SNAPSHOT_FILES` list in `MigrationService.java`
-6. Update `DebtDataLoader.java` to load the new file
+7. Restart the backend to load the new file